Exploring Kirkstone Pass: A Scenic Drive with a Spooky Legend through the Lake District

 Where is the highest pub in the Lake District?

 Plan about 30 minutes to complete the remarkable drive without stops, although you may want to block out extra time to stop.
-Near the summit is the Kirkstone Inn, the 3rd highest inn in England and the highest pub in Cumbria, opened for over 500 years.
-The scenery is fabulous and the drive offers great views over the Lakeland fells and Brothers Water, a small lake at the foot of the pass.
+Near the summit is the Kirkstone Inn, the 3rd highest inn in England and the highest pub in Cumbria, open for over 500 years.
+The scenery is fabulous, and the drive offers great views over the Lakeland fells and Brothers Water, a small lake at the foot of the pass.